 Added Benefits You Want

-The older you are, the higher your chances of needing some type of long-term care services in your lifetime.
+The older you are, the higher your chances of needing some type of chronic care services in your lifetime.
 And these services aren’t cheap.
 When you add the Daily Living Benefit Rider to your IUL policy you can elect to receive a portion of your death benefit to pay for your care.4

 You can pay premiums at any time with IUL.
 Funding your policy at the maximum limit can be done on a tax-advantaged basis and will offer greater accumulation of your money and opportunity for growth.
 Conversely, you must also keep a minimum payment balance to maintain your coverage.5